LaurenceKuhl/Mercedes_Thompson/README.md

 Here i keep track of my days just to hold myself accountable!

-- day 3 : Added a linting github action and fixed all linting issues (most notably adding * definition strings)
+- day 3 : Added a linting github action and fixed all linting issues (most notably adding \* definition strings)
 - day 4 : Played around with the City class.
 City contain creatures.
 A city has a move event, add inhabitant when they move in.
 A creature can belong to a city so it also has an attribute in its own class.
 - day 5 cleaned my code a bit and will look into adding unit tests
+- day 6 (18/08) started adding pytests!